rdejana/go-plugin-example/README.md

 This is a forked repo for playing with Go's plugin support.
 It has been updated to support modules and added a few dockerfiles for testing.
 This shows that with alpine, go, and ARM that leads to a seg fault.
 Neither Ubuntu or RH UBI8 show this issue.
+Using this as a means to help build a version of Krakend for ARM linux.

 # Go Plugin Example